nezhahq/nezhahq.github.io/docs/en_US/guide/loginq.md

-## Page refuses to connect or times out after login callback
+## Page refuses to connect or timeout after login callback
 1. Your server cannot connect to Github, consider trying several times or switching to Gitlab.
 2. You have configured the wrong callback URL, make sure your callback URL is correct and **port and protocol** are correct!
 3. An unknown error occurred in Dashboard, you can use the script to check the logs.